 Something that has been particularly invasive is dental surgery – it has a reputation for putting the fear of God into unfortunate souls.
 You may be forgiven for thinking that adding lasers into the mix is not going to make things any better.
 But laser surgical devices like the Styla MicroLaser are designed to help.
 It is dentistry’s first micro-laser.
 It causes less bleeding, less pain and faster healing than traditional methods.
 And it requires less anaesthetic too.
 Will that convince you to book a trip to the dentist?

 Something that gives a trip to the dentist a run for its money in the discomfort stakes is going to the doctor for an injection.
 But could that be about to change?
 No lasers here.
 Comfortably Numb is a metal based cylinder containing two sealed containers – one with water, one with ammonium nitrate.
 A simple twist infuses the two liquids and the ensuing chemical reaction rapidly cools down the metal plate base which numbs skin it is pressed against.
 Then the injection!

 One group of people subjected to more than their fair share of skin pricks are self-treating diabetes sufferers.
 They have to prick their skin every day to administer a blood test.
-So they may be particularly pleased to hear of an innovation in recent years that could spell the end of this painful routine.
+So they may be particularly pleased to hear of a medical innovation in recent years that could spell the end of this painful routine.
 The innovation is a patch that sticks to the skin and painlessly abrades the top layer.
 This brings its sensors close enough to blood vessels to carry out the monitoring which is then transmitted to a remote monitoring session.

-Getting smart with phones
+Medical technology getting smart with phones

 Every week we hear of new smartphone apps changing people’s lives.
 Sometimes they offer convenience, sometimes they are frivolous but they are rarely profound.
 Well here are some that claim to help in the fight against cancer, Parkinson’s and heart disease.